Date of Award:

 William E. Mortimer

 Bushman, H. Keith, "A Comprehensive Study Evaluating Driver Education in the Senior High Schools from Analyses of Driving Records of Salt Lake City High School Students" (1954).
-All Graduate Theses and Dissertations.
-Paper 1900.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1900.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .